gedadev/recipes/README.md

 # recipes
-This website shows a list of basic recipes using the basic structure of html.
+This website shows a list of recipes using the basic structure of html.